iScsc/blog.iscsc.fr/src/content/posts/publish-your-own-post/index.md

 Also as stated later, if you're struggling with something, you can contact me on Discord: `ctmbl` or open an [Issue](https://github.com/iScsc/blog.iscsc.fr/issues) on the GitHub repository.

+> **DISCLAIMER**: This article has been written for `git`/GitHub **beginners**, to publish through the GitHub's web interface.
+> If you're used to `git` cloning and GitHub's forking and PR mechanisms you can create the Pull Request has you're used to!

 ## 1- Write your post in markdown
 > **NOTE**: if you're already used to Markdown you can skip to section 2 :slight_smile: